sebadob/leptos-obfuscate/README.md

 # leptos-obfuscate

-This is for easy email address obfuscation to prevents bots and spammers.
+This is for easy email address obfuscation to prevent bots and spammers.

 Add the following to your CSS stylesheet:
 ```css